codeless-love/Bubble-Editor-Powerup/features/feature_key_goes_here/readme.txt

 1. Duplicate this folder (/new_features_go_here) and the files inside it.
    IMPORTANT: Leave this example folder in place unaltered, so that future devs can use it!
+2. Change the folder and file names to match your feature key name.
-2. Add code to the CSS and JS files.
+3. Add code to the CSS and JS files.
-3. Update features.json with a new object following the pattern in that style.
+4. Update features.json with a new object following the pattern in that style.
    IMPORTANT: Duplicate the example object, don't replace it.
 Leave the example object in place for future devs.
-4. Delete this readme from your duplicated folder.
+5. Delete this readme from your duplicated folder.
-5. Submit a Pull Request!
+6. Submit a Pull Request!

 ## THINGS TO NOTE